Rocket Pro Assist: Automating Broker-Underwriter Workflows

 Rocket Pro Assist was officially released on October 1st, 2025

-Several recommendations I made were implemented in the product, including Pathfinder integration, loan actions and statuses, and guideline assistance.
+Several recommendations I made were implemented in the product, including Pathfinder integration, loan actions and statuses, guideline assistance, and the disclaimer that the chat is AI-powered.

 Further, I had several discussions with Rocket Pro product managers about the conversational AI experience for brokers as a whole.

-During this time, I was also conducting research for Rocket Pro Navigate.
-It focused more on being a tool for mortgage brokers beyond their pipeline that could help them with general workflow tasks, as well as assist with guidelines.
-However, the experiences were similar, and even discussing them both as a team, we would get tripped up trying to distinguish the products.
-This prompted me to bring some points of discussion to the product manager and lead product designer of Rocket Pro Navigate in particular:
+I was also conducting research for Rocket Pro Navigate, an LLM tool similar to Rocket Assist.
+So much so that even as a team we would get tripped up trying to distinguish the products.
+This prompted me to bring some points of discussion to the product manager and lead product designer of Rocket Pro Navigate:

 This prompted a shift in strategy that has not been made public and I cannot share due to an NDA, but it helped re-contextualize how we saw these products as a part of the broker user experience.